input-output-hk/daedalus/tests/README.md

 ```

 ### Unbound tests

 Unbound tests run as long as you keep them running
 (never end except if an error occurs).

 Example:
 `yarn test:unit:unbound --tags @mnemonics`
 generates and validates mnemonics as long as you keep it
 running (the number of executions is updated in the terminal)

-### Run end-to-end tests with Jörmungandr self-node
+### Run end-to-end tests with Cardano self-node

 1. Make sure Daedalus is properly installed (see above).
 2. Make sure your state directory is clean (`rm -rf ~/Library/Application\ Support/Daedalus\ Selfnode/`)